hellloxiaotian/hellloxiaotian.github.io/index.md

 Mathematical Biosciences and Engineering （SCI）

-CAAI Transactions on Intelligence Technology  （EI）
+CAAI Transactions on Intelligence Technology (EI）

 International Journal of Biometrics